SE357-TMS/SE357-TMS.github.io/.rules/01-rules.md

 - Create:
   - Validate actor input (at boundary with sequence and system with activity), if there is error then send error notification back to actor
-  - Then validate at the entity (with sequence) or database (with activity)
+  - Then validate at the entity (with sequence) or system (with activity)
 - Update:
   - With sequence, it should ref to the search sequence
   - Select the entity